-- Behavior therapy can help improve social skills like communication and problem-solving.
+- Behavior therapy may improve social skills such as communication and problem-solving.
 It focuses on identifying problem behaviors and replacing them with positive reinforcement.

-- Educational assistance can help ensure that your child has the individual support and attention he or she needs to succeed academically.
-Schools are required to provide reasonable accommodations to help individuals with intellectual disabilities succeed.
+- Educational assistance may provide individual support and attention your child needs to succeed academically.
+Schools are required to provide reasonable accommodations to assist individuals with intellectual disabilities for successful learning.

 - Occupational therapy helps your child learn to be more independent by practicing activities of daily living and adaptive techniques.

-- Physical therapy can help reduce physical impairment and optimize motor functions through targeted exercise.
+- Physical therapy may reduce physical impairment and optimize motor functions through targeted exercise.

 These management interventions will provide your child with the personalized care they need to participate in society and minimize the development of problematic behaviors.